Scrum-PSM-II questions are changed today. Download new questions.

 B. The Development Team informs Paul that the progress he has perceived to date is not correct.
 The

 Increment is not releasable.
-They deliver Paul their estimate of the effort it would take to get the previous work
+They give Paul their estimate of the effort it would take to get the previous work

 ‘done’, and suggest doingthat work first before proceeding with new features.
 The team also re-estimates the